tuck1s/sparkyEvents/README.md

 :
 ```

+Timezone offset is based on [ISO8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
+For UTC, you can specify `Z`, or select an offset in the format `HH:MM`.

-Timezone follows ISO8601 format, is of the form `Z` (meaning UTC) or `HH:MM`.  fetches the same data as the first example, but using India timezone (5½ hours ahead of UTC)
+For example, to fetch the same data as above, but using India timezone (5½ hours ahead of UTC):

 `./sparkyEvents.py out3.csv 2019-11-05T13:30:00+05:30 2019-11-05T14:30:00+05:30`